openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

 Verification
 ------------

-The verification environment (testbenches, testcases, etc.) for the CV32E40P core can be found at  `core-v-verif <https://github.com/openhwgroup/core-v-verif>`_.
+The verification environment (testbenches, testcases, etc.) for the |corev|
+core can be found at  `core-v-verif <https://github.com/openhwgroup/core-v-verif>`_.
 It is recommended that you start by reviewing the `CORE-V Verification Strategy <https://core-v-docs-verif-strat.readthedocs.io/en/latest/>`_.